Recruitment and Retention for Rural Health Facilities

 - Strategies and incentives to help communities attract healthcare providers

-- Organizations and programs that support physician recruitment and retention
+- Organizations and programs that support healthcare professionals recruitment and retention

 - Statistics on vacancies in rural areas